Template for Keeping Track of Payments

 When a business tracks payments, it must do it the right way.
 Otherwise, a business can risk losing the data, miscommunicate with clients and customers, or build up debt.

-Here are some best practices to keep on your radar as you navigate your payment management process:
+Here are some best practices to keep on your radar as you navigate your payment management process for keeping track of payments:

 • Ensure that you have a backup system in place.
 You always run the risk of technology failure and the risk of losing payment files and invoices.
 Build a robust backup system that can include both digital copies (on the cloud or hard-drives) and physical copies (printable and filed).